irisgau/irisgau.github.io/docs/index.markdown

 👋 My name is Iris!

-I find joy traveling, dancing, and learning new things.
-I find peace being near the water, cooking, and fostering cats.
+I find joy in traveling, dancing, and learning new things.
+I find peace when cooking, being near the water, and fostering cats.
 I love to learn about language, cultures, and how people think.

 I'm excited you're here!
-Poke around and let's [connect](https://www.linkedin.com/in/irisgau/) if you'd like to know more.

 <br>
 ![Mt.
 Rainier](/assets/images/about/me-1.jpeg){: height="243" }